abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Referencing other schemas

 Redfish Schemas may reference types defined in other schema documents.
 In the OData Schema representation, this is done by including a `Reference` element.
-In the JSON Schema representation, this is done with a $ref property.
+In the JSON Schema and OpenAPI representations, this is done with a $ref property.

 The reference element specifies the `Uri` of the OData schema representation document describing the referenced type and has one or more child `Include` elements that specify the `Namespace` attribute containing the types to be referenced, along with an optional `Alias` attribute for that namespace.